home-iq/dev-team-stats-tracker/docs/book-calendly-time.md

 ## Known Limitations

-- Custom fields beyond name, email, and phone may not be handled automatically
+- Custom fields beyond name, email, and phone are not handled automatically
 - Changes to Calendly's form structure may require updates to the automation logic
 - Very high booking volumes may be rate-limited by Calendly or Browserless